Notice of Recruitment

 Attorney Magistrate Judge - Ada County

-The Magistrates Commission of the Fourth Judicial District is seeking applicants for three positions of Magistrate Judge for Ada County, Idaho.
-The three position assignments are designated as (2) full-time family law and (1) half-time family law and half-time child protection.
+The Magistrates Commission of the Fourth Judicial District is seeking applicants for one position of Magistrate Judge for Ada County, Idaho.
+The position is designated as a full-time family law assignment.

 An attorney who has attained the age of thirty-years, has been admitted to the practice of law for at least five years, and is currently licensed to practice law in the State of Idaho, is eligible to submit an application for a vacancy.
 A magistrate judge shall also be a qualified elector of the State of Idaho and after appointment shall reside in the county for which the magistrate judge is appointed.
 The appointee may be assigned to hear cases throughout the judicial district and may also be assigned outside the district by the Idaho Supreme Court.
 The annual salary for the position is $109,300, plus State benefits.